RoySenpai/opsys_hw5/README.md

 The are four main parts in the program:
 * **Task** – A simple struct that represents a task.
-* **Queue** – A thread safe queue that can be used by multiple threads simultaneously.
+* **Queue** – A thread safe queue that can be used by multiple threads simultaneously, with blocking operations.
 * **Active Object** – An active object that runs in a separate thread and executes a handler function.
 * **Pipeline** – A pipeline of active objects that communicate with each other using a queue.
 The st_pipeline program is an example of a pipeline between 4 active objects.